brianhouse/art_and_code/NEXT.md

 ie, multiple choice

 ok, so I love Zork, but this could be even better. and they get to play Myst.

+maybe time should come first. it's easier just to add "change" and the structure than all the complication of the interface

+losing glitch
+coordinates -> repetition + variation -> time -> interface -> nonlinearity -> emergence -> final

+maybe nonlinearity IS interface? coordinates -> repetition + variation -> time -> nonlinearity -> emergence -> final

+maybe emergence is too much?
+coordinates -> repetition + variation -> time -> interface -> nonlinearity -> final

+all?
+coordinates -> repetition + variation -> time -> interface -> nonlinearity -> emergence -> final

+interface introduces buttons and text, which is totally what is necessary for nonlinearity in this case, they're the same. how is nonlinearity going to be structured?

+a function for each scene. but could be multiple parts as well.

+if item_selected == True:
+	showSection()

+definitely turns into a game very quickly.

+nonlinearity could also use loaded images. maybe that's part of the assignment, to incorporate photos you take.

+TheGameTheGame could be an example there.

+this has to come after interface.

+do I even need repetition and variation? it's pretty fundamental.

+in this version, nonlinearity uses the same skillset as interface. introducing lists would be the thing. how does that fit? inventory, for one. maybe that's enough. and image could be introduced (that cuts down on the time spent drawing)

+if statements become what's emphasized in interface. that's the point.

+that's a little hard when we're also getting mouseX etc. variables aren't even necessary for time.

+coordinates: basic drawing (need width/height) rep+var: loops and random
+time: events, frameCount, change and swing
+interface: if! but also mouse..., and also variables? maybe can just emphasize brush as a variable. and make multiple variables that are True/False.

 /